Takuaka/MSDAC_Website/README.md

     Example layout: https://adventist.org.nz/
     Main navigation on top, to every page (should have this on every page) Just put in a picture slideshow?
 I guess.
-Nothing else really to put there
+Nothing else really to put there Actually, add links to the sabbath school website and also the nnzc events calendar

 - About Us